olamiwhat/aws-bootstrap/ReadMe.md

 # AWS BOOTSTRAP

 A guide to deploying a simple web application to AWS.
-Touching each AWS infrastructure step by step by step.
+Touching each AWS infrastructure step by step.

 ## Objective